-- All businesses that are eligible and that apply for a grant during the required application period receive the requested grant before the end of the 2022 fiscal year.
-Broad and extensive outreach will ensure all businesses in NC have been made aware of the Business Recovery Grant program. - How many businesses received grants per county and overall. - How many businesses were assisted by sector. - Average award per grant. - How many of the 100 counties had grants - Grant awards by county tier system, which was created by the NC General Assembly in 1996 to measure economic distress.
+- All businesses that are eligible and that apply for a grant during the required application period receive the requested grant before the end of the 2022.
+Broad and extensive outreach will ensure all businesses in NC have been made aware of the Business Recovery Grant program. - Average award per grant.